How Snowboarders Get Injured

 Besides technique, fatigue and muscle overuse causes most common snowboard injuries.
 These injuries usually are not immediate.
 Experts say these appear the next day with signs of swelling, bruising and soreness or pain.

-Surprisingly only 2.6 percent of snowboard accidents are caused by snowboarders colliding into other snowboarders.
-One percent of collisions are skiers running into snowboarders.
-But collisions can cause major injury to snowboarders.
+Surprisingly, 2.6 percent of snowboard accidents are caused by snowboarders colliding into other snowboarders and one percent of collisions are skiers running itno snowboarders, according to the National Ski Areas Association.
 It's important to learn how to stop to avoid others on the mountain.

 To prevent such injuries, do the following: